eacooper/MinSpec/README.md

 # MinSpec

-The data, figures, and analysis associated with "The contribution of image magnification to discomfort experienced in wearable optics"
+The data, figures, and analysis associated with

+The Contribution of Image Minification to Discomfort Experienced in Wearable Optics.
+I.R.
+McLean, I.M.
+Erkelens, E.F.
+Sherbak, L.T.
+Mikkelsen, R. Sharma and E.A.
+Cooper
+Journal of Vision, 23(8):10, 2023

 "Figures_MATLAB" : folder that includes data and scripts that produce the plots included in
                    the paper.
 To create all of the plots, run the script in the "script" folder